Esri/i3s-spec/docs/1.7/mesh.cmn.md

 # Mesh object

-Mesh geometry for a node
+Mesh geometry for a node.

 ### Related: